asasemahmed/Computer-Vision-Cellula/teeth classification transfer learning/README.md

 ### Modified MobileNet

-We use a pre-trained MobileNet model as a base, with customizations to the last few layers to adapt it for our specific teeth classification task.
+We use a pre-trained MobileNet model as a base, with customizations to the last few layers to adapt it for our specific teeth classification task. visualize the model results using sialency map and CAM (class activatin map)

 ### SVC Classifier